GoogleCloudPlatform/compute-image-tools/daisy_workflows/image_test/oslogin-ssh/README.md

 # How this test works?

-- master-tester:
+- master-tester: machine who coordinates the tests.
-- oslogin-ssh-tester:
+- oslogin-ssh-tester: machine with roles/compute.osLogin used by the master to test login of a user with no sudo permissions.
-- osadminlogin-ssh-tester:
+- osadminlogin-ssh-tester: machine with roles/compute.osAdminLogin used by the master to test login of a user with sudo permissions.
-- oslogin-ssh-testee:
+- oslogin-ssh-testee: machine instanciated with the image being tested.

 # Setup